-- must be a practicing, financial member of ANZASW (not on credit hold); if you are on the Supervisors Listing and providing supervision then you are practicing social work
+- must be a practising, financial member of ANZASW (not on credit hold); if you are on the Supervisors Listing and providing supervision then you are practising social work

-- hold a current APC if they are registered
+- hold a current APC (Annual Practising Certificate) with the SWRB

 - if you want your listing to be public to non-ANZASW members also, an agreement to pay $20.00 (incl GST)

-- you must be currently registered with the Social Workers Registration Board (SWRB)
+- Social Workers must be registered with the Social Workers Registration Board (SWRB)

 - agreement to pay an annual fee of $120 inc GST